ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 "hello world!".upcase
 ```

 exactly as written.
-Then click the button at the top of the editor labeled "run ▶".[^replit]
+Then click the button at the top of the editor labeled "run ▶".

 You'll see the output of the program you've written in the black window to the bottom left.

-[^replit]:
-    The interactive Ruby playgrounds that are embedded in these readings are hosted on a service called repl.it.
-If you see a message below asking you to sign up or sign in, then click the <i class="fab fa-github fa-fw"></i> icon to sign in using your GitHub account.

-    If you see the message "repl.it refused to connect" after signing in, you might have to refresh this page to get the sandbox to load.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/hello-world?lite=true"></iframe>